iwswordpress/ndc-gql/COURSES-04/15-leaf/GUIDE.md

 ![gql](../_images/15-index02-console.png)

-## index03 has CAT and CARER resolution as well as intro to CONTEXT.
+### index03 has CAT and CARER resolution as well as intro to CONTEXT using AJAX to get User data.